Q: Why is the RM considering a wastewater project?

 A: See Maps

-Q: Will you be extending service outside of Reinfeld and Schanzenfeld?
+Q: Would service extend outside of Reinfeld and Schanzenfeld?

 A: Not at this point.
-The system is being constructed to allow future development, however at this point we are focusing only on Reinfeld and Schanzenfeld.
+The system is being constructed to allow future development, however currently we are focusing only on Reinfeld and Schanzenfeld.

 Q: What If I sell my property?